-PAL students represent about 20% of each entering class.
+Students in PAL represent about 20% of each entering class.
 They’re leaders at Curry, in the arts, in athletics, and in the classroom.
 They take on a wide range of careers after Curry and many have gone on to grad school, law school, or doctoral programs.

-Our academic program is geared toward bright, college-able students who have a primary diagnosis of a language-based learning disability, executive function weakness, and/or AD/HD, and who have average to superior intellectual ability.
+Our academic program is geared toward bright, college-able students who have diagnosed learning differences, executive function weakness, and/or AD/HD, and who have average to superior intellectual ability.

-Each incoming student in PAL will have access to specialized instruction in web-based educational applications to aid in their learning, as part of their PAL programming.
-Along with this invaluable resource, the PAL Assistive Technology (AT) Center offers PAL students a variety of technology tools that have been shown to benefit students with learning differences.
+Each incoming student in PAL will have access to specialized instruction in web-based educational applications to aid in their learning, as part of their PAL curriculum.
+Along with this invaluable resource, the PAL Assistive Technology (AT) Center offers students in PAL a variety of technology tools that have been shown to benefit students with learning differences.